Sacred-Seed-Studio/Unity-File-Debug/README.md

   - No external dependencies
   - Searchable via message, stacktrace, timestamp, logtype
   - Filterable by logtype
+- Be able to drop it into existing projects

 ## How to use
 1. Import the [latest release's package](https://github.com/Sacred-Seed-Studio/Unity-File-Debug/releases) into your project